Dining and Entertainment Guide

 701 South Peters, New Orleans

-Executive Chef, Guy Sockrider will create a coastal contemporary menu and will utilize a large charcoal grill to highlight fresh fish and seafood.
-There will also be handcrafted cocktails and a well curated wine list as well as small plates perfect for sharing.
+Executive Chef, Guy Sockrider creates a coastal contemporary menu utilizing a large charcoal grill to highlight fresh fish and seafood.
+Handcrafted cocktails and a well curated wine list are accompanied by small plates perfect for sharing.

 Galatoire’s 33 Bar & Steak

 Whether stopping in for a short visit or a comfortable stay, Galatoire’s “33” Bar & Steak offers classic, hand-crafted cocktails and the finest wines and spirits, alongside USDA prime steaks from the dinner menu and lighter fare at Bar “33”.

 Chinese or Japanese?
 Can’t decide?
 Hoshun is your answer, offering an extensive menu from classic Chinese dishes to Japanese sushi and everything in between (like Vietnamese pho or pad Thai).
 Stick with one cuisine, or mix and match.
 Open daily until 2 a.m.